The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Introduction

 \subsection{Acknowledgment}

 I would like to thank my advisor Radu Laza for his invaluable comments and suggestions.
 Without his guidance, I wouldn't have completed this paper.
-I would also like to thank Mark Gross, Brendan Hassett, Klaus Hulek, Daniel Huybrechts and Qizheng Yin for some helpful suggestions to improve the original manuscript of this paper.
-Special thanks go to Mohamed El Alami, Olivier Martin and Tobias Shin for their careful proofreading and encouragement for this project.
+I would like to thank Igor Dolgachev, Mark Gross, Brendan Hassett, Klaus Hulek, Daniel Huybrechts, Olivier Martin, Hyeonjun Park and Qizheng Yin for helpful suggestions to improve the manuscript of this paper.
+Several people pointed out errors in the original version of this paper.
+I would like to thank Thorsten Beckmann, Salvatore Floccari, Mirko Mauri and Jieao Song for letting me know various errors in my initial arguments.
+I would especially like to thank Salvatore Floccari for pointing out a gap in the original version of the main statement.
 This work was partially supported by NSF Grant DMS-1802128 (PI Laza).